 Under Dr. Huang's agreement, 25% of any earned milestone payments shall be paid in fully vested ordinary shares and the remaining 75% shall be paid in either cash or fully vested ordinary shares, at Dr. Huang's election.
-Under others' agreements, all of the earned milestone payments shall be paid in cash.
-Based on the achievement of applicable milestones, the executives earned the following amounts with respect to the Cash LTIs in 2021: \$150,000 by Dr. Huang, \$150,000 by Dr. Mohanlal, \$50,000 by Dr. Lloyd, \$50,000 by Dr. Schooley and nil by Ms. Czerepak.
+Under Dr. Lloyd's agreements, all of the earned milestone payments shall be paid in cash.
+No milestone payments were earned in 2022 by any of our executives.